pconwell/keyfob-manager/README.md

 From here, you can simply program the pi in whatever way you want.
 You can have it press the button at a certain time, or certain conditions or use ifttt webhooks... really, whatever you can imagine.

+This is a work in progress.
+If all you want to do is trigger a lock at a certain time of day (for example, you want to send a lock signal every night at 8pm), this is very straight forward as long as you don't mind doing a little bit of soldering.
+The wiring is the same no matter how you want to trigger the lock (cron, ifttt, etc).
+I suppose if you don't want to bother with ifttt and listening for webhooks, you could use an arduino board and probably be even easier/cheaper.

 ## schematic

 ![Alt text](layout.png)